boazbk/tcs/lec_02_representation.md

 We can also allow a _partial_ decoding function for representations.
 For example,   in the representation above there is no number that is represented by the empty string.
 But this is still a fine representation, since the decoding partial function is onto and the encoding function is the one-to-one total function $E:\Z \rightarrow \{0,1\}^*$ which maps an integer of the form $a\times k$, where $a\in \{\pm 1 \}$ and $k\in \N$ to the bit $(-1)^a$ concatenated with  the binary representation of $k$.
-That is, every integer can be represented as a string, and two distinct integers have distinct representations.
+That is, every integer can be represented as a string, and every two distinct integers have distinct representations.

 > # {.remark title="Interpretation and context" #contextreprem}